MOhhh-ok/canopy-i18n/README.md

 - **Type-safe locales**: Compile-time safety for allowed locale keys.
 - **Per-message fallback**: Each message knows its default and fallback locale.
 - **Template or string**: Use plain strings or `(ctx) => string` templates.
+- **Flexible templating**: Since templates are plain functions, you can freely use JavaScript template literals, conditionals, helpers, or any formatting library.
+This library does not provide a tagged template literal API.
 - **Deep locale application**: Switch locale across entire object/array trees.

 ## Installation